Nat34/Structure/Readme.md

 **Document Object Model (DOM) and Trees**

 DOM:
--HTML tags define a hierarchical structure called the DOM -DOM represents objects defined via HTML and then later interacted with via a scripting language, like JavaScript.
-Tags define -DOM elements
+- HTML tags define a hierarchical structure called the DOM
+- DOM represents objects defined via HTML and then later interacted with via a scripting language, like JavaScript.
+Tags define - DOM elements

 Tree Diagrams:
--mental models of file systems
+- mental models of file systems
--mental models of the DOM
+- mental models of the DOM

 Identifying Structure:
 HTML = structure of a document